 One thing I've learned working with job seekers: most people undersell themselves on their resumes.
 AI tools often help people recognize achievements they were taking for granted.
 That project you thought was "just part of the job"?
 An AI keyboard might help you see it was actually a significant accomplishment worth highlighting.

 Cover letters... ugh.
 Am I right?
-They're probably the most dreaded part of any job application, and sadly, many hiring managers spend less than 30 seconds scanning them.
-That's where AI keyboards can make a real difference.
+They're probably the most dreaded part of any job application, and in 2026, research shows hiring managers spend an average of just 23 seconds scanning them.
+That's where AI keyboards can make a real difference—helping you front-load the most compelling information where it'll actually be seen.

 The truth is, most cover letters fail because they're generic.
 They read like templates where only the company name has been changed.
-AI keyboards help you personalize your letter in meaningful ways by suggesting company-specific references and connections.
+AI keyboards help you personalize your letter in meaningful ways by suggesting company-specific references, recent news mentions, and authentic connections that show you've done your homework.
+In an era where AI can detect generic templates, genuine personalization has never been more valuable.

 For example, if you're applying to a company that just launched a new product, the AI might suggest: "I was particularly impressed by your recent launch of [Product X], which addresses [specific problem] in an innovative way."